LEDNA | EFEIA

 Products

-Engineering electronics, appliances, and IoT devices with minimal emissions as a core specification rather than an afterthought.
+Engineering electronics, appliances, and IoT devices with minimal emissions as a core specification.
+Not an afterthought — a measurable design requirement from the first prototype.

 Workplaces

-Office layouts that minimize exposure through thoughtful tech integration and furniture placement designed for people who spend 40+ hours a week there.
+Office layouts that minimize exposure through thoughtful technology integration and furniture placement.
+People who spend 40+ hours weekly in a space deserve one designed with that in mind.

 Healthcare